bipindeshpande/idea/README.md

 - **startup_ideas_research.md** - Research on 5-8 startup ideas
 - **personalized_recommendations.md** - Top 3 recommendations with actionable steps

+**Note**:
+- **Production/API**: Uses unique temporary files per run (prevents race conditions with concurrent users).
+Files are cleaned up automatically.
+- **Development/CLI**: Files are overwritten on each run.
+All production data is stored in the database.

 ## 🧪 Testing

 To test the crew with sample inputs: